10 Best Fixes to Solve iPhone Plays Music by Itself

 Before you take any drastic measure to stop iPhone from playing music by itself, make sure that you have not shaken the phone lately.
 The new gesture feature of iPhone would automatically put your device’s music on shuffle after being shaken.
 To fix this, just unlock your smartphone and keep it still.
 You can also go to the music app and manually stop it from playing.
 If you want to avoid Apple Music starts playing by itself issue, then go to your iPhone’s Settings > Music and toggle off the "Shake to Shuffle" feature.

-Part 2: Troubleshoot any Software Problem with Dr.Fone - Repair
+Part 2: Troubleshoot any Software Problem with Dr.Fone - System Repair (iOS)

-A lot of times, an unwanted software related issue can cause your iPhone to malfunction.
+A lot of times, an unwanted software-related issue can cause your iPhone to malfunction.
 For instance, your device could be corrupted or running on an outdated firmware version.
-This can cause issues like iPhone plays music by itself, unresponsive device, phone stuck in a reboot loop, and so on.
+This can cause issues like iPhone playing music by itself, unresponsive device, phone stuck in a reboot loop, and so on.

 - Fix other iPhone errors and iTunes errors, such as iTunes error 4013, error 14, iTunes error 27, iTunes error 9, and more.